 These factors need to be taken into account and calculated to determine your ideal calorie intake.
-The ideal is to let a professional guide you, but you can also use some online calculators for this:
+The ideal would be to let a professional guide you, but you can also use some online calculators, such as:

-Not consuming enough calories is just like consuming too many.
-Indeed, if exceeding your needs will push your body to store additional energy in the form of fat, the lack in turn will undoubtedly lead you to sugar and fat cravings, and possibly to nutritional deficiencies and low energy in both cases.
+Not consuming enough calories is as unhealthy as consuming too many.
+Indeed, if exceeding your caloric needs will push your body to store additional energy in the form of fat, a lack of calories will undoubtedly lead to sugar and fat cravings.
+Both scenarios can possibly lead to nutritional deficiencies and low energy.

 Having a balance is essential.
 You have to understand that the human body is a wonderful machine designed for survival.
-If your body feels a lack, it will act vigorously to obtain what it wants.
-Hence the yoyo effect that often occurs in low-calorie diets.
+If your body feels a lack of something, it will act vigorously to obtain what it wants.
+This explains the yo-yo effect that often occurs in those who follow low-calorie diets.

 Consume the right calories

-A need for food will be expressed either when our mind is frustrated by a drop in pleasure, or when our body is not filled in quantity or in quality.
-More specifically, the contributing factors are the following:
+A need for food will be expressed either when our mind is frustrated by a drop in pleasure, or when our body is not satisfied in quantity or in quality.
+More specifically, the contributing factors are:

-– Sensory: Sight, taste, texture will influence the brain in the release of neurotransmitters which will give a feeling of satisfaction;
+- Sensory: Sight, taste, and texture will influence the brain in the release of neurotransmitters, which will give a feeling of satisfaction;

 - Digestive: Mechanically, chewing and filling the stomach also sends information to the brain on the material that is being ingested;